 A chimney cap is required with the top sealing damper.
 Visit our Chimney Caps webpage for more information on the chimney caps used for the top sealing damper installation.

 IMPORTANT NOTE: Unfortunately top sealing dampers cannot be installed in prefab fireplaces or Rampart General Pre-Cast systems.
-In addition, if you have gas logs installed in any fireplace, code requires the damper be locked in a fully open position.
+In addition, if you have gas logs installed in any fireplace or a log lighter to start a wood fire, code requires the damper be locked in a fully open position.
 For this reason, we would not install a top sealing damper even if the original damper is non-operational.